jumbosushi/js_practice/Week 3/ch7_notes.md

 ###Selection Boxes
-<select> is used for both drop-down list and list boxes!!
+selcect is used for both drop-down list and list boxes!!

 **size attr is set to define how many options the user can see!**

 **To turn the list into a drop-down, the only thing you have to do is to chane the size to 1!!**

 ```